DripEmail/drip-woocommerce/readme.txt

 == Changelog ==
 = NEXT =

+* Add occurred_at timestamp to cart events to avoid timing issues when there are queue backups or other issues.

 = 1.1.1 =

 * Fix bug that prevented product image_urls from appearing in "Viewed a product" events